beegagliardi.com

 4,500+ Newsletter subscribers

-Start with a sharp diagnostic or bring me in as your embedded CX lead.
-The goal is the same: a customer experience people can trust, move through easily, and rarely have to think about.
+Start with a sharp diagnostic or bring me in as the embedded owner of the layer between docs, community, self-service, AI, and support.
+The goal is the same: a customer experience people can trust, powered by internal systems your team can actually operate.

 One-time · Delivered in 5 days